Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Animal Cognition.md

 **A challenge to get people thinking about animal intelligence** - Intelligence tests for animals.

-Last initially checked on 2025-11-23 by Jeovana Ip (jci25@cam.ac.uk) and double-checked on 2025-02-08 by Timothy Wong (chw55@cam.ac.uk)
+Last initially checked on 2025-11-23 by Jeovana Ip (jci25@cam.ac.uk) and double-checked on 2025-11-23 by Chiara Delpiano-Cordeiro (cd796@cam.ac.uk)
 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->